Publish Date - April 10th, 2022|

 Typically, you don’t need to finished a course in its entirety because the endings can be repetitive, dull, and time consuming.
 However, here’s an example of a course I finished in 2018 called “Front-End Web Development and Design.”
 I truly believe that courses like this is what gave me the edge I needed to have a proficient understanding of web development and digital technologies.
 Like many millennials, I’ve been confused about what to learn.
 Should I learn Java first because it’s difficult?
 Or SQL, because it’s easy but I will understand basic backend infrastructure?
 The answer depends on your preference and career you’re in.

-My purpose for this article is to provide you some of the best Udemy web development courses that I’ve audited, taken or reviewed so that you can have more information on what courses to take on Udemy before you buy the course!
+The purpose for this article is to provide you some of the best Udemy web development courses that I’ve audited, taken or reviewed.
+This is so that you can make a more informed decision on what courses to take on Udemy before you buy spend your money!

-Here are the nine best web development courses on Udemy.
+Here are the 11 best web development courses on Udemy.

 |Category||Ratings||Languages | Frameworks | Highlights|